-Our Racket assignment help service also covers all assignments related to definitions.
+Our Racket homework help service also covers all assignments related to definitions.
 Place your order with us and receive first-class Racket homework solutions in your mail.

 The = function can be used to test for equality of numbers.
 It consumes two or more numeric arguments and produces #t if the numbers are all equal and #f if otherwise.
 Boolean can be used for a more readable name, true is bound to #t while false is bound to #f.
 We can apply the more general equality-testing function, equal?
 To any two racket values.
 Remember that by convention, functions that produce Boolean values usually have names that end with a question mark.
 Also, the function not can be used to map #t to #f and vice-versa.

 Note that it is not a must that the test subexpression produces a Boolean value, though it typically does.
-If is a form and not a function.
+It is a form and not a function.
 As a result, not all of its arguments are evaluated.
-The if statement in an imperative language differs in several ways with the if expression in Racket.
-Our Racket project helpers have outlined some of the differences below.
+The if statement in an imperative language differs in several ways with if the expression in Racket.
+We have outlined some of the differences below.

 A cond expression consists of:

 · Several question-answer pairs of expression

 One has to evaluate the question expressions in order until false is not returned.
 At this point, the corresponding answer expression is evaluated.
 The resulting value becomes the value of the cond expression.
 Also, note that the last question can be an else expression where the corresponding answer is evaluated.

 Square brackets are used in cond expressions purely for readability purposes.
 In racket programming, we can replace a pair of parentheses with square brackets without interfering with the program.
 The vice-versa is also true.
 Our help with racket homework service providers is acquainted with how cond expressions work.
 Do not hesitate to seek our assistance whenever you are struggling with your assignment.